ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 * the path to the data and logs folder, in the example below, the root of the library
 * and finally, the name of your model (used for logs)

 Move to the directory containing your file and execute the code with :bash:`python3 experiment.py`.
-Add lightning arguments such as :bash:`--accelerator gpu --devices "0, 1"` for multi-gpu training, etc.
+Add lightning arguments such as :bash:`--accelerator gpu --devices "0, 1" --benchmark True` for multi-gpu training and cuDNN benchmark, etc.

 Exemple
 ^^^^^^^

-The following code - available in the experiments folder - trains a Packed-Ensembles ResNet on CIFAR10:
+The following code - `available in the experiments folder <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/experiments/packed/resnet18_cifar10.py>`_ - trains a Packed-Ensembles ResNet-18 on CIFAR10:

 .. code:: python